eucalyptus/euca-demo/doc/setup-poc8-manual.md

 2. (CLC)  Configure additional disk storage for the Cloud Controller

     As we only have 2 physical disks to work with, for the CLC, use of the second disk is best suited to keeping the PostgreSQL transaction logs separate from all other disk activity, due to the sequential write nature of transaction logs.
 On many database systems, the speed at which transaction logs can be written determines the maximum transactions per second rate.
     This second disk will also be used for a separate logical volume to hold potential PostgreSQL archive logs.
-Normally these would be kept on yet another disk, due to the potential for disk contention between transactions and the log archive process, but we only have 2 disks to work with.
+Normally these would be kept on yet another disk, due to the potential for disk contention between transactions and the log archive process, but we only have 2 disks to work with, so we will keep them on separate Logical Volumes, the best possible alternative.

     ```bash
     pvcreate -Z y /dev/sdb